MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 ### Deconstruct the code

-The handler object is pre-defined in the PlayFab CloudScript environment.
-You should add any of your CloudScript functions to this object.
+The handler object is pre-defined in the PlayFab CloudScript (Legacy) environment.
+You should add any of your CloudScript (Legacy) functions to this object.

 - `helloWorld` is a function made available to your title and SDKs, because it is defined in the handler object.